IN-PERSON & ONLINE SERVICES

 The youth students (6th-12th grade) worship in the Outdoor East Patio.
 This space is also about 7,000 sq/ft.
 We set up chairs all in singles to encourage social distancing among students.
 We have set up a portable stage, modest sound system and large TV.
 The students appreciate having their own space for worship.
 Immediately east of the East Patio is the East Parking area that we have enclosed with fencing and equipped with tents, tables and chairs.
 This allows for some safe socially distanced fellowship.
-Youth worship occurs on Sunday at 11:30 am.
+Youth worship occurs on Sundays at 11:30 am.

 Kids East Patio Outdoor Service

 Starting Sunday, Feb.
 7, all Kindergarten to 5th grade children are invited to our 9:30 am Outdoor In-Person Service at our East Patio or Online through our Livestream.
 We will provide In-Person Small Groups (right after the sermon) as well as Online Zoom Small Groups at 10:30 AM (Kindergarten Online Zoom will be right after praise as usual).

 For those joining us outdoors, make sure to register via Eventbrite and wear a face mask upon arrival.
 Parents are asked to pick up their children at 10:30 am.

 At the current time, we are not offering in-person programs for little kids (0-preschool).
 Parents are welcomed to bring their little kids to sit with them outdoor or indoor for service.
 We do offer online services for little kids.